gitlabhq/gitlab-runner/docs/install/linux-repository.md

 export GITLAB_RUNNER_DISABLE_SKEL=false; sudo -E yum install gitlab-runner
 ```

+NOTE:
-Please note, that shell configuration added to the `$HOME` directory with the usage of `skel` may
+Shell configuration added to the `$HOME` directory with the usage of `skel` may
 interfere with the job execution and introduce unexpected problems like the ones mentioned above.

 ## Upgrading to GitLab Runner 10